 A WKU tradition since 1924, the Talisman covers the entire academic year and the book is typically delivered in early fall.
 The award-winning publication is free to all WKU students who reserve a copy.

 The Talisman routinely ranks as one of the best college yearbooks in the nation.
 It has won 15 national Pacemaker awards, the most recent for the 2012 Talisman, awarded in November 2014 at the National College Media Conference in Philadelphia; six Gold Crowns, including for the 2012 Talisman, and four Silver Crowns.
 It also won five Trendsetter awards; that award was retired after no other yearbook in the nation could successfully compete against the Talisman.

 Student editors determine all content in the Talisman.

 College Heights Media was created in 2012 as a specialty publishing arm of WKU Student Publications.
 Through CHM, students get experience creating content and designing specialty publications for outside clients.
 This experience is different from the yearlong effort students put into a publication such as the Talisman yearbook or the more hectic pace of the College Heights Herald, and helps those students gain expertise in compiling a project for a client.
 CHM's first imprint was a 112-page hardbound photo book, "A Beautiful Spirit: Western Kentucky University," exploring the beauty and history of the WKU campus.
 It was published by CHM for the WKU Alumni Association.
-The book will be available in April 2013 as part of the dedication of WKU's new Augenstein Alumni Center.
+Limited copies of the book are available from WKU Student Publications for $17.98 in person or $25 mailed.